mediasuitenz/mappy/README.md

         },
         sortOrder: 1, // used to order in key and map layer zindex
         startVisible: true // whether to display the layer on map load
-        defaultLayerType: false || "default", // false would mean this layer is off if the zoom level is outside
+        defaultLayerType: false || 'default', // false would mean this layer is off if the zoom level is outside
-                                                // the levels defined in the "zoom" config
+                                                // the levels defined in the 'zoom' config
-                                                // "default", "heatmap", "cluster", etc
+                                                // 'default', 'heatmap', 'cluster', etc
         zoom: [
             {
                 min: 4,
                 max: 8,
-                type: "heatmap"
+                type: 'heatmap'
             },
             {
                 min: 9,
                 max: 16,
-                type: "cluster"
+                type: 'cluster'
             }
         ],
         dataSource: {
             request: {
-                url: "..."
+                url: '...'
             },
-            type: "longPoll",
+            type: 'longPoll',
             refresh: 10000
         }
         postProcess: {